-I, , acknowledge that I was given the NW Technology Center Student handbook and the Practical Nursing Student Handbook.
+I,, acknowledge that I was given the NW Technology Center Student handbook and the Practical Nursing Student Handbook.
 I have read, understand, and will adhere to the policies set forth in the handbooks.

-Specifically, I have read and understand the following policies: (initial each)
+Specifically, I have read and understand the form of t ollowing policies: (initial each) Student Signature Date ONCE SIGNED SUBMIT TO THE PN DIRECT TOR.